S010MON/docker-flask-mySQL/README.md

         mysql -u root -p
         password: password

-Load in the database script from db/init.sql
+If the `SHOW DATABASES` command doesn't show the correct databases load in the database script from: `/docker-entrypoint-initdb.d/init.sql`